dcadenas/keycast/docs/IDENTITY_INTEGRATION_GUIDE.md

 ### Transport Security

 - **HTTPS Required**: All production deployments must use HTTPS
-- **Secure Cookies**: Use secure, httpOnly cookies for JWT tokens in production
+- **Secure Cookies**: Use secure, httpOnly cookies for UCAN tokens in production
 - **CORS**: Currently allows all origins; restrict in production

 ### Per-Application Security (OAuth)